 Our technicians are highly trained and experienced, so you won’t need to worry about anything but following their simple instructions.
 Book a consultation with Removery today to start your removal journey!

 Cooper Ferreira has a Bachelor of Science in Nursing degree, and prior to becoming an accomplished laser technician, he worked as an ICU pediatric nurse.
-Because so many people have tattoo regret, he is passionate about normalising the tattoo removal process.
+Because so many people have tattoo regret, he is passionate about normalizing the tattoo removal process.
 He now works as a regional manager for Removery.